 Doubt Dictates The Heart

 But there is something else that can grip a believer from the core of prayer to the outer most layer.
-Surface prayers range from completely being about self to we want to be believe, but we are consumed by doubt.
+Surface prayers range from completely being about self to we want to be believed, but we are consumed by doubt.
 Doubt makes our own words meaningless because there is no point in praying with a heart completely full of doubt.
 I’m not talking about the struggle between doubting and hoping, that’s later.

 I’m talking about full doubt, “I don’t know why I am even praying because I will not be answered.”

 Doubt kills all hope.
 If we can’t even have hope in the smallest thing, there is no way we could have faith in the unseen.

 You may have experienced it or seen it yourself.
 Doubt completely cripples people.
 It is born from pain, the pain of rejection especially.
 No one reaches out to us, or if we try to help out we feel that our actions are meaningless…hopeless.